US to meet Ukraine again in Riyadh after talks with Russian delegation

 Monday’s talks came after Russia launched its third consecutive overnight air attack on Kyiv, wounding one person and damaging houses in the region around the Ukrainian capital.

-Ukraine’s Foreign Minister Andrii Sybiha said Russia must stop its strikes instead of “making hollow statements about peace” in the wake of a Russian missile attack on the northeastern city Sumy in a “residential neighbourhood”, which injured at least 65, according to local prosecutors.
+Ukraine’s Foreign Minister Andrii Sybiha said Russia must stop its strikes instead of “making hollow statements about peace” in the wake of a Russian missile attack on the northeastern city Sumy in a “residential neighbourhood”.

+The attack injured at least 74 people, including 13 children, damaging a school and a hospital, according to the regional governor.

 “Any diplomacy with Moscow must be backed up by firepower, sanctions and pressure”, Sybiha said on X.